prajolshrestha/prajolshrestha.github.io/index.md

 Hey everyone I'm Prajol, and welcome to the realm of knowledge and exploration!
 I believe that the pursuit of knowledge extends beyond the binary world of ones and zeros.
 Here, I delve into dimensions that intertwine with the intricate tapestry of technology and life.
 I'm writing content on a variety of topics, including:

 - [Deep Learning]({% post_url 2024-01-14-Deep-Learning %})
-- Computer Vision - Vision beyond Pixels
+- Computer Vision: Vision beyond Pixels
-- Natural Language Processing - Language of Thought
+- Natural Language Processing: Language of Thought
-- Audio and Speech Processing - Symphony of life
+- Audio and Speech Processing: Symphony of life
-- Mathematics - Beyond equations and theorms
+- Mathematics: Beyond equations and theorems
 - Digital Signal Processing
 - [Philosophy: The Heartbeat of Knowledge]({% post_url 2024-01-14-Philosophy %})

-The content I create reflects how I would have wanted to learn about Multi-model Signal Processing.
+The content I create reflects how I would have wanted to learn about Technology & Life.

 ## Recent Posts